Skip to main content

 When vaulting a bank account, you can choose to specify a verification method.
 This creates a vaulted payment method and initiates a verification in a single step.
 If the verification fails, you can keep retrying verifications on the same payment method.
 A vaulted payment method will only be transactable once it has had a successful verification.

-For input you would provide at least a single-use ACH paymentMethod.
+To vault an ACH payment method, use the vaultUsBankAccount mutation.
+Provide the VaultPaymentMethodInput input field with at least a single-use ACH paymentMethodId.
 Optionally, you can also provide a verificationMethod which specifies the way in which you want the given bank account verified.

 mutation